Frequently Asked Questions

 Don’t be afraid to embrace the challenge and high demands.
 The more you engage and participate in our program and our Squadron, the more you will gain from it.

-No. We will accept interested youth between the ages of 12-18.
+Absolutely.
+We will accept interested youth between the ages of 12-18.

 However, the older you are and the later you join, the more difficult it can be to catch up and earn opportunities.
 There is currently no formal textbook or single master reference manual you can learn from to help bridge the gap of sometimes years of experience.
 Staff and Sr NCOs will help work with you to bridge the gap, but ultimately, you’ll be responsible for learning rapidly and integrating quickly.

 Cadets who are old enough have the option of training at an accelerated pace.
 This comes with the opportunity to work with cadets closer to your own age group and slightly faster promotions.
 However, you will soon be expected to perform to the same standard as your peers, who may have 2-3 years of experience.
-This can be difficult, but it is not impossible for those who are self motivated and driven.
+This can be difficult, but it is not impossible for those who are self-motivated and driven.

 Additional details and instructions on the late joiner accelerated training option are found on the info sheet.
 This includes instructions on steps to take for existing first year cadets.